Form 15CA & 15CB Guide for NRIs, OCIs And Foreign Citizens

 - purpose proof,

 - and any extra declaration your bank requests.
-ICICI’s branch transfer page lists A2, purpose docs, and 15CA/15CB for non-LRS cases.
-ICICI Bank
+Branch transfer page lists A2, purpose docs, and 15CA/15CB for non-LRS cases.

 - Who deducts?
 The payer in India.